 The council highways depot off Lots Road, built on the canal’s former alignment.
 The space between warehouses and railway (on far left) was the full width of the Kensington canal, around 100ft of it.
 However it was a tidal stretch and lots of mud was the rule rather than the exception.
-One of the major problems the canal faced was the amount of mud that found its way up the navigation, and no amount of dredging much improved the situation
+One of the major problems the canal faced was the amount of mud that found its way up the navigation, and no amount of dredging much improved the situation.

 A rather poor picture, but it was felt important to include this from an article on the canal written in 1970 because almost every one of buildings in the present day photograph (apart from the modern red/white structure) can also be seen in this one.
-It shows just how much change has occured
+It shows just how much change has occurred.

 Chelsea Creek (aka Counter’s Creek/Kensington Canal) below King’s Road in 1902, showing the waterway’s generous proportions.